 Each platform provides you with options for adding suggested tags while also including upload checklists to make sure you’re covering all basis with your upload data.

-With TubeBuddy, you get the option to create profiles to apply to your different types of videos, as well as helping you add extra features to your video in the form of end cards, thumbnail generators, etc.
+With TubeBuddy, you get the option to create profiles to apply to your different types of videos, as well as help you add extra features to your video in the form of end cards, thumbnail generators, etc.

 VidIQ’s uploader takes a little more getting used to, with many of its key features, such as description copy suggestions, only available in the premium version.